the-pad-forum/activity7-simple-quiz-app/README.md

 - Go through the project from its GitHub page.
 - Review the code to understand the structure and functionalities.
 - Replicate the project's directory structure on your local machine and populate it with the appropriate codebase.
 This step involves creating a similar file and folder layout and then copying the necessary code into your local version.
+- Regularly commit your code changes incrementally to your online repository.
-- Test the app in your local environment.
+- Ensure to test the application both in your local environment and on your Vercel deployment.
-- Compare with the deployed version on [Vercel](https://activity7-simple-quiz-app.vercel.app/) .
+- Compare with the deployed version on [Vercel](https://activity7-simple-quiz-app.vercel.app/).

 ### Section 2: JavaScript Challenge (Marks: 25%)
 Enhance and optimize the JavaScript codebase.